Is Ransomware a Malware?

 Is Ransomware A Type Of Malware?

-Is Ransomware a Malware A New Malware Attack?
+Is Ransomware A New Malware?

-How Does Ransomware a Malware Attack A System?
+How Does Ransomware Attack A System?

 Email Spam

 This is a type of phishing scam where the criminals send out emails with malicious codes.
-Clicking the attachment installs the malware attack ransomware on your computer, which launches the ransomware attacks.
+Clicking the attachment installs the malware on your computer, which launches the ransomware attack.
 These emails are usually deceptive—it may appear as a mail from your bank, healthcare provider, banking institution, etc. But a closer look will reveal the difference, so always check your emails carefully before opening any attachment.

 Downloading from Untrusted Sites